Xomega-Net/Xomega.Docs/docs/tutorial/3-details/11-computed-fields.md

 </xfk:data-object>
 ```

-Now we need to build the *Model* again, and add an override for the `BaseTitle` to the `SalesOrderDetailViewModelCustomized` class, as shown below.
+Now we need to build the *Model* again and add an override for the `BaseTitle` to the `SalesOrderDetailViewModelCustomized` class, as shown below.

 ```cs title="SalesOrderDetailViewModelCustomized.cs"
 public class SalesOrderDetailViewModelCustomized : SalesOrderDetailViewModel